ubc-library-rc/Data-Spreadsheets-Health-Sciences/index.md

 ## Pre-Workshop Setup

-Download this data file to your computer: https://github.com/UW-Madison-DataScience/dc-health-data/blob/master/processed_data/spreadsheets/ADNI_spreadsheet.xlsx
+Download this data file to your computer: OSF Link

 About the data
 The data for this lesson is a part of the Health Sciences Data Carpentry workshop.
 It is a teaching version of the Alzheimer’s Disease Neuroimaging Initiative (ADNI) data.
 The data in this lesson is a subset of the teaching version that has been intentionally ‘messed up’ for this lesson.